Professor Janice McLaughlin

 2001 ‘EBM and Risk: Rhetorical Resources in the Articulation of Professional Identity,’ Journal of Management in Medicine, Vol 15, No 4/5, 352-363.
 Outstanding Paper of the Year.

 I currently teach a Stage 3 Module called 'Investigating the Body' with Simon Woods, within the BA Sociology undergraduate Programme

 I have until recently taught the module 'Social Divisions', with Diane Richardson, on the MA Sociology and Social Research

 - McLaughlin J, Coleman-Fountain E, Clavering E. Disabled Childhoods: Monitoring Differences and Emerging Identities.
 Routledge, 2016.

 - Rodger S, Vines J, McLaughlin J. Technology and the Politics of Mobility: Evidence Generation in Accessible Transport Activism.
-In: CHI EA '16 Proceedings of the 2016 CHI Conference Extended Abstracts on Human Factors in Computing Systems.
+In: Conference on Human Factors in Computing Systems (CHI 2016).
 2016, San Jose, CA, USA: ACM.

 - McLaughlin J. Family ties in genes and stories: The importance of value and recognition in the narratives people tell of family.
 Sociological Review 2015, 63(3), 626–643.